can-z/SubtitleValidator/README.md

 - [ ] No space before hyphens in Chinese captions
 - [ ] Ignore hyphens at the beginning of English captions
 - [ ] Auto-fix errors
+- [ ] Keep previous capitalization mode if an English line is empty